Judge rejects Amber Heard's request to set aside Depp win

 “The Court cannot assume, as Mr. Depp asks it to, that Juror 15’s apparently improper service was an innocent mistake.
 It could have been an intentional attempt to serve on the jury of a high-profile case,” Heard’s lawyers wrote.

 Heard still has the ability to appeal the verdict to the Virginia Court of Appeals.
-The issues presented to the appellate court could well be different from the issues Azacarate rejected Wednesday.
+The issues presented to the appellate court could well be different from the issues Azcarate rejected Wednesday.

-An earlier version of this article incorrectly stated that Depp sued for $25 million and that Heard's counterclaim sought $50 million. ___
+In a separate order, the judge ordered that dozens of court documents be unsealed, including motions seeking to compel independent medical examinations of both Depp and Heard.
+A handful of documents will remain sealed, mostly because they contain personal contact information or personal medical information.

+“In this matter, both litigants sued one another, thereby opening themselves up to the public forum of a jury trial.
+Court records are public information,” Azcarate wrote.

 Commented